 I decided to specialize in treating social anxiety because I know firsthand how it can effect your life.

 From a young age and into adulthood, I felt the challenges and difficulties of dealing with social anxiety long before I knew it had a name or an effective treatment.
 I learned to beat social anxiety and depression and I now live an empowered, joy filled life, while helping many others along the way.

 My Story: I was described as a “shy” child from a very young age.
 I even failed kindergarten for not being able to get along with the other children.
 My anxieties continued all through my schooling.
 At age 20, I dropped out of college due to social anxiety (then still undiagnosed).
 I was 25 when I finally sought out a therapist, and therapy helped greatly with my depression and low self-esteem.
 Eventually I decided to head back to college.
 In my college psychology classes I started learning even more about my own anxiety and depression, but I also discovered a desire to help others.
 So, it was both the counseling that I received, and also the education in psychology that finally allowed me to succeed over depression and social anxiety in my own life.
 With that new ability and increased self-confidence, I went on to earn a bachelor's degree in Psychology and a master's degree in Vocational Rehabilitation Counseling.

 During the next 12 years I worked in professional positions where I regularly went out in public to secure jobs for others.
 I directed other professionals, built relationships, and gave presentations in front of colleagues, occasionally of 100 or more.
 In my personal life I learned effective conversation skills, attended game nights in the homes of strangers, and for the first time since high school I built a social network of people I considered close friends.
-Lastly, I am extremely proud to say that I also meet, fell in love with, and married my beautiful wife.
+Lastly, I meet, fell in love with, and married my beautiful wife.